whuhxb/research-experience/university-of-arizona/README.md

 As a Teaching Assistant, I had regular duties like any other students. **Prof. Cesim Erten mentored me and I learnt a lot by also reading research works.** It was greatly helpful.

 - I previously studied this subject out of interest in languages theory.
+- Learning from students' questions as well as helping them with concepts had been a great experience.
+Main goal is to make the subject fun for students with reduced stress levels.

 ### 🏆Acheivements as a Teaching Assistant

 - I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accomodate points for piazza questions and answers from students in October 2023 were actually implemented in Spring 2024.

-- I planned to continue a studying stress among students for this course if the students take advantage of opportunities provided to help them and if that really helps/helped them to reduce stress and improve scores.
+- I planned to continue studying stress among students for this course provided resources and if that really helps/helped them to reduce stress and improve scores.
 So I work on this as part of **Teaching as a Research (TAR) course** is part of CIRTL, taught by Instructors Kristin Winet and Byron Richard Hempel and I am grateful for amazing instructors.

 - **During Fall 2023**, it became a Spiritual quest for me.
 So at one point there was a question on Left Quotient problem.
 I quickly found a research paper on this and I had the answer.
 So I read about Transducers before, so it was easier to connect about Transducers that can solve some Quotient problems of languages.
 So I used Transducers to come up with a solution to **visually explain to the students**.